Republicans Trust Donald Trump More Than CDC For Medical Information, According to Poll

 “There’s been an uptick in the percent who say looking back, the Trump administration wasn’t prepared to deal with the outbreak — at 71% now, up from 66% two weeks ago,” CBS found.

-Not al polls have found the president’s numbers are tanking.
+Not all polls have found the president’s numbers are tanking.
 A Fox News poll shows that 49 percent of people approve of the job he’s doing, up from 48 percent in March.